-Assessment Segments 2014-2015
+Assessment Segments 2015-2016

-• Early Literacy and Early Math (from EasyCBM)
+Early Literacy and Early Math (from EasyCBM)

 EasyCBM is an assessment system for kindergarten through 8th grade designed by researchers from the University of Oregon to be an integral part of Response to Intervention (RTI).
-The assessment provides benchmarking and progress monitoring in both literacy and math to inform instruction.
-Validity studies of the instruments have included populations of African-American, Latino, and other racial-ethnic groups.
-See (http://www.riversidepublishing.com/products/easycbm/index.html) for information on the easyCBM system.
+The assessment provides benchmarking and progress monitoring in both literacy and math.
+Validity studies of the instruments have included culturally and linguistically diverse students including African-American students and Latino students.
+Please reference BRT Study 3: easyCBM Predictive Validity report for further information on current research on a validity study in Math and Reading measures.

-Oregon's 2014-2015 Kindergarten Assessment includes two easyCBM Early English literacy measures in letter names and letter sounds, with a modification of easyCBM Early English Literacy measure in letter sounds from eleven rows to ten rows.
-ODE adapted the Early Spanish Literacy measure in letter names from a piloted form provided by Behavior Research and Teaching at University of Oregon.
+Oregon's 2015-2016 Kindergarten Assessment includes two easyCBM Early English literacy measures in letter names and letter sounds, with a modification of easyCBM Early English Literacy measure in letter sounds from eleven rows to ten rows.
+ODE adapted the Early Spanish Literacy measure in letter sounds from a piloted form provided by Behavior Research and Teaching (BRT) at the University of Oregon.